Alice's Wonderland Bakery: Writing and design

 It did not take Montagna long to come up with the design for Alice's Wonderland Bakery since the original Alice in Wonderland "has always been such a core part of [his] being".
 Since the original designs were so shaped-driven and everything was already round, bouncy, and rubbery, he found converting them into 3D models rather easy.
 The team at ICON Creative Studio, according to Montagna, worked tirelessly to give the show a "bouncy and rubbery" feel, particularly with the Cheshire Cat—the only character from the 1951 film to appear in the series.
 Montagna believed that the team truly needed him to embody his role from the original film.
 Since television computer animation budgets were rather small, many factors needed to be considered carefully.
 For the character to be correctly rigged, the team would need to be very clear about how they wanted the character to look.

 The team wanted the characters to truly reflect modern-day children, which also required giving them origins that Carroll may never have imagined.
 Beyl sought to reimagine some characters from the original film to enrich Wonderland with a wider range of cultures.
 The Hatter family's character design, kitchen—as well as the recipes Alice and Hattie cook together—are drawn from Japanese culture.
 Meanwhile, several aspects of the Hearts family were influenced by Cuban cuisine and culture, including their dialogue (which includes Spanish words), clothing, palace, and set design.
 The show later introduces a Persian-influenced caterpillar family.
 Certain characters are also gender flipped.
 Numerous foods from different cultures are featured in the series, including pastelitos (Cuban), mochi (Japanese), carrot calzone, grape gazpacho, huevos habaneros and kuku sib zamini (Persian).

 The series references several iterations of Alice in Wonderland, including the 2010 film directed by Tim Burton.
-The White Rabbit hole served as the model for Alice's pantry, which features an endless supply of food items.
+The Rabbit Hole served as the model for Alice's pantry, which features an endless supply of food items.
 For the ingredients, the team aimed to combine wacky Wonderland-style elements with real-world meals.
 Examples of this are "Bread and Butterflies", "Disa-pears", and "Rea-pears".
-Since nothing is impossible in Wonderland, the team were able to incorporate many unrealistic ideas of food into the show, including an upside-down cake.
+Since nothing is impossible in Wonderland, the team was able to incorporate many unrealistic food ideas into the show, including an upside-down cake.